-The Department for Research, Development and Innovation within the Ministry of the Economy and Foreign Trade is, together with the Ministry of Finance, in charge of granting incentives for research and innovation projects according to the law of 5 June 2009.
+The Directorate of Research and Innovation within the Ministry of the Economy is, together with the Ministry of Finance, in charge of granting incentives for research and innovation projects according to the law of 17 May 2017.
 Applications for R&D projects must be sent to this department.
-The Ministry of the Economy and Foreign Trade and the Ministry of Finance will jointly decide to grant an incentive after soliciting the opinion of a consulting commission if required.
+The Ministry of the Economy and the Ministry of Finance will jointly decide to grant an incentive after soliciting the opinion of a consulting commission if required.